Punkweb/punkweb-boards/README.md

 ### Some custom bbcode tags

 Check out custom_tags.txt for a list of bbcode tag definitions and replacement html.
-Add these in the admin panel.
+Add these in the admin page.

 ### Almost ready for use!